 “I was disconnected from my family for about 10 years until I received treatment.
 Now a week doesn’t go by when I don’t see them.
 I’ve completely changed my behavior and have many goals now — hope is back in my life.
 I want to go back to school and pass on what I’ve learned by working in rehab and counseling.
 I want to live now.”

 Amy’s is an all too familiar and heartbreaking story.
 However, it is a story that has a positive outcome.
-She sought help and overcame her addictions and is now living a sober lifestyle.
+She sought addiction treatment help and is now living a sober lifestyle.
 Amy is just one of the thousands of success stories from Brighton Center for Recovery.